The

 21. A minute seed containing a large tree, is an instance

-applying to the formless spirit of God, containing the form of
+applying to the formless spirit of God, containing the

 the universe in itself.
 This is a dictum of the veda.